frmfm/FRAMED-2.0-Guide/README.md

 ## 8. How to rotate any feed item:

 Use this code at the end of your URL when adding the URL to feed: “&display_rotate=enable”.
 This will rotate the image or video you want to display in your feed.

-# 4. Artwork License Contract/Determining Price & Edition Copies

-• Before releasing and selling the artwork on FRAMED, Artwork License Contract will need to be read and signed by both parties.
-Please read the contract below thoroughly.

-License Contract (JP)　License Contract (EN)

-### ■ DRM/Edition/Artwork Price

-• To make sure that the artwork retains its value, FRAMED uses DRM to protect each work.
-Artwork data will be encoded and stored on the FRAMED device itself.
-Also, information of the artwork owner will be registered on the database as collateral to secure ownership.

-• As per above, we use the concept of ‘editions (issued copies of the artwork)’ for each artwork released on FRAMED.
-Artists can, with discussion and consultation with our company, determine his/her own artwork price and editions.

-• However, at least during the beginning phases, we aim to create a healthy ecosystem for our FRAMED artwork market where “high quality content is released in limited numbers (editions) for a privileged price, compared to the current standards of digital content.”
-For this reason, we currently hold a benchmark of “1 artwork: 31,500 yen x 100 editions.”
-An artist should take this into account when thinking about his/her own artwork pricing/editions.

-# 5. Release/Sales

-As soon as the artwork is uploaded, the artwork will be tested and if all checked OK it listed and sold through the FRAMED GALLERY.
-Information will also be released through the FRAMED Website and News Release.

-When an artwork is sold, the artist will be notified through an email sent to the registered email address.
-Furthermore, up to date sales information and status is available for viewing at any time on our website.
-As per the license contract, proceeds will be distributed every 3 months.

-Further details will follow shortly, so please be sure to check back for updates.

 # 6. Guide for Organisations